-- LDL cholesterol is called bad cholesterol because it forms plaque in your arteries and form plaque.
+- LDL cholesterol is called bad cholesterol because it forms plaque in your arteries.
 As plaque builds up, your arteries become narrow, and less blood flows through.
 When plaque decreases blood flow to your heart, you may have chest pain.
-If plaque completely blocks an artery that carries blood to your heart, you may have a heart attack.
+If plaque completely blocks an artery that bring blood to your heart, you may have a heart attack.
 Plaque can break off and form blood clots.
 Blood clots may block arteries in your brain and cause a stroke.

 How does food affect my cholesterol levels?

-- Unhealthy fats increase LDL cholesterol levels in your blood.
-These fats are found in foods that are high in cholesterol, saturated fat, and trans fat.
+- Unhealthy fats increase LDL cholesterol and triglyceride levels in your blood.
+They are found in foods high in cholesterol, saturated fat, and trans fat: